0xPikapool/website/docs/artists/benefits.md

 Augmenting your mint experience with pikapool can give it electrifying super powers:

 1. **Gasless bidding experience** - simplify the bidding process, users don't even need to spend gas.
 2. **Increased Mint Revenue** - increasing mint revenues and decrease negative effects from public gas wars.
-For more information, check out the [Pokedex](../pokedex/).
+For more information, check out the [analyses in our Pokedex](../pokedex/kpr.md).

 ## Future